theffapanda/HaloMCCMapSelector/README.md

 Allows users to deselect maps to avoid them in matchmaking.
 Currently Support Halo CE / Halo 2 (Classic and Anniversary) / Halo 3
 NOTE: ONLY HALO 3 MAPS CAN BE REMOVED WITHOUT YOU BEING KICKED.

+To Download:
+Click the Builds section on the right side of Github, download all of the files there (or download the ZIP in that same folder), unzip, and click HaloMCCMaps

 Steps:
 If installation folder is not shown (and you receive the popup) first click the button to find your installation folder.